VadMuk/R-Homework-and-Labs/Correlation.md

 # 1. Load the dataset

-  Use the file data_ITAproject.csv provided.
+  Use file in the .csv format.
   Display the first few rows and summary statistics for all numeric variables.

 # 2. Compute Covariance

-  Calculate the covariance between HolisticScore and Composite.
+  Calculate the covariance between Column1 and Column2.
   Interpret the result: does it indicate a positive or negative relationship?

 # 3. Compute Correlations

-  Calculate Pearson, Spearman, and Kendall correlations between HolisticScore and Composite.
+  Calculate Pearson, Spearman, and Kendall correlations between Column1 and Column2.
   Compare the values and explain in which situations each method is most appropriate.

 # 4. Generate a Correlation Matrix

-  Compute the Pearson correlation matrix for all score-related variables (HolisticScore, Composite, Pronunciation, LexicalGrammar, RhetoricalOrganization, TopicDevelopment).
+  Compute the Pearson correlation matrix for all score-related variables for all Columns.
   Interpret the two highest and two lowest correlation values.

 # 5. Visualize the Correlation Matrix